Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Yeah, well.
 The *‘Wisdom’—"* Dora managed to cram a whole lifetime of venom into two syllables " - has it that folks like me are Deviant, and the greater good means the collective has a right to recoup its expended resources in our ‘failed’ upbringing by sending us off to labor camps."

 She shook her head and her antennae lashed irritably.
 "I definitely prefer the folks who have fancy colorful parades and stuff and actually *celebrate* being yourself.
 And in all the galaxy, that’s Humans.
-So...yeah.
+So... yeah.
 I like your people.
 A lot.
 Nobody else really *gets* just how evil the Supremacy and their fucking *‘Wisdom’* really are, but you do."

 "‘Cuz we nearly went there ourselves."

 "Exactly!"
 Dora nodded enthusiastically.
 "To the others it’s just this academic *thing,* this weird alien culture with alien morals.
-You guys fought that evil and *won.* And now people like me and all kinds of other people besides get to live free and open and fly a flag that says *"this is who I am and that’s beautiful!"* I...you probably don’t know how much that meant to me, learning that such a thing even existed.
+You guys fought that evil and *won.* And now people like me and all kinds of other people besides get to live free and open and fly a flag that says *"this is who I am and that’s beautiful!"* I... you probably don’t know how much that meant to me, learning that such a thing even existed.
 That’s why I took a Human name.
 I don’t want to be *anything* the Supremacy approves of."

 "Fair enough."
 Ian agreed.
 "So what else should I know about you?"

 Dora hesitated. "...Ooh, that’s a question.
 Umm…I love Japanese food and Human military history.
 I collect - well, you can see what  I collect, I’m wearing them.
-Uhm...Oh!
+Uhm...
+Oh!
 I do magic tricks!"

 "Yeah?
 What kind?"